greyblake/whatlang-rs/README.md

 * How many unique trigrams are in the given text
 * How big is the difference between the first and the second(not returned) detected languages?
 This metric is called `rate` in the code base.

-Therefore, it can be presented as 2d space with with threshold functions, that splits it into "Reliable" and "Not reliable" areas.
+Therefore, it can be presented as 2d space with threshold functions, that splits it into "Reliable" and "Not reliable" areas.
 This function is a hyperbola and it looks like the following one:

 ![Whatlang is reliable](https://raw.githubusercontent.com/greyblake/whatlang-rs/master/misc/images/whatlang_is_reliable.png)

+For more details, please check a blog article [Introduction to Rust Whatlang Library and Natural Language Identification Algorithms](http://greyblake.com/blog/2017/07/30/introduction-to-rust-whatlang-library-and-natural-language-identification-algorithms/).

 ## Running benchmarks